-Demographic shifts, changing patterns of labor force participation, global competition, and a growing cultural emphasis on the "celebration of difference" have all contributed to the changing management environment.
-This course explores the opportunities and challenges of the increasingly diverse workforce emerging in the United States today.
+This course explores the opportunities and challenges of the increasingly diverse workforce emerging in the U.S. today.
 It will address the knowledge and skills managers must develop in working with others who are different from themselves.
 Some of these differences are obvious - gender, race, age, and physical characteristics.
-Other differences are not as easily observed - family structure, educational level, social class and sexual orientation.
+Other differences are not as easily observed such as family structure, educational level, social class, and sexual orientation.
 Understanding and valuing diversity requires attitudinal self-assessment and change.
-Values, stereotypes and prejudices will be explored through readings, reflective writing, and active involvement in discussions, projects and activities.
-Prerequisite: Completion of MBA core courses.
+Values, stereotypes, and prejudices will be explored through readings, reflective writing, and active involvement in discussions, projects, and activities.
+Prerequisite: Completion of MBA pre-program courses.
+This course applies to the Management concentration.